Master of Studies in Law Frequently Asked Questions

 Is this a generalist program in the study of law, or may I concentrate in an area of law that interests me?

 Yes.
 All MSL students take two required courses -- Introduction to Law and Legal Reasoning (a course designed specifically for the MSL program), and one first-semester course, usually Torts.
-These two courses help place your field of concentration in a broader legal context and help you to understand how lawyers and judges think about and use law.
+These two courses help place your field of specialization in a broader legal context and help you to understand how lawyers and judges think about and use law.

 Required Introductory Courses